mame82/P4wnP1-Wiki/docs/OS-independent-features-Subfolder/OS-independent-features-Home.md

 `outhid`
 Pipe ASCII into this command to output via HID keyboard on target.
 The output keyboard layout is derived from the "lang" option (Keyboard config).
+!!! info ""
-Note: A newline character (ASCII 0x0A) is interpreted as RETURN key.
+    A newline character (ASCII 0x0A) is interpreted as RETURN key.
     outhid only works if USE_HID=true.

 ## DuckyScript
 `duckhid`